Did you know that the health of your mouth affects the health of your entire body?

 - Make sure your dentist is aware of the fact that you have diabetes, as well as any medications you are taking for it.

-- Keep your diabetes doctor aware of any oral conditions you are dealing with, so they can help monitor your medications and blood sugars while they are getting under control.
+- Keep your diabetes doctor aware of any oral conditions you are dealing with, so they can help monitor and control your medications and blood sugars.

 - Call your dentist immediately if you notice any swelling or bleeding in your gums so a situation can be addressed before it becomes serious.